aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-stamps-and-watermarks/page-number-stamps/_index.md

 ---
-title: Page Number Stamps
+title: Page Number Stamps In PDF File
-linktitle: Page Number Stamps
+linktitle: Page Number Stamps In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to add page number stamps to a PDF document with Aspose.PDF for .NET.
+description: Learn how to add page number stamps in PDF file with Aspose.PDF for .NET.
 type: docs
 weight: 160
 url: /net/programming-with-stamps-and-watermarks/page-number-stamps/
 ---
-In this tutorial, we will guide you step by step on how to add page number stamps to a PDF document using Aspose.PDF for .NET.
-We'll use the provided C# source code to open an existing PDF document, create a page number stamp, set its properties, and add it to a specific page in the PDF document.
+In this tutorial, we will guide you step by step on how to add page number stamps in PDF file using Aspose.PDF for .NET.
+We'll use the provided C# source code to open an existing PDF document, create a page number stamp, set its properties, and add it to a specific page in the PDF file.

 ## Step 1: Setting up the environment